smatoos/docs.denations.com/docs/tutorial/artchain/Art Farming.md

 [https://denations.typeform.com/to/JX5dUMm1](https://denations.typeform.com/to/JX5dUMm1)

 The application form will ask you to provide valid ETH account address and transaction hash, and guide you how much you need to pay at last.
-You just need to follow
+You just need to follow.

 ## National Museum